-With the best Roku channels, you can watch TV shows and movies on demand from the comfort of your home.
+With the best Roku channels, you can watch top TV shows and movies on demand with the click of a few buttons and in the comfort of your own home.
 With one of the best Roku devices, you get access to a ton of channels, including power players like Netflix, Disney Plus and Amazon Prime Video.
+Plus, Roku is constantly adding new channels, too, like the popular Peloton app.

 But with so many Roku channels available, it can be difficult to know which ones are must-have additions.The best channels on Roku include free and paid channels (some of the latter will offer a free trial for new members).
-During the quarantine, a few channels are still running promotions where you can watch them for free.
+As the pandemic continues, a few channels are still running promotions where you can watch them for free.

 But the list of best Roku channels doesn't stop with the heavy hitters.
 Try PBS Kids for children's programming, CuriosityStream for science content or Twitch for free streaming of video gamers playing games.
 There's also a ton of Roku channels if you want to watch news and sports, too.